 The natural born subject sometimes was referred to by the Latin terms subditus natus (a subject by birth) or indigena (native).
-Writers occasionally denoted natural born subjects by the term denizens.174 However, we follow a less confusing, more common, and more precise understanding: natural born subjects were distinct from denizens, who comprised a separate class of subjects.175 also Calvin's Case 77 Eng.
-Rep. at 388; 7 Co.
-Rep. at 9b ("power and protection draweth ligeance").
+Writers occasionally denoted natural born subjects by the term denizens.174 However, we follow a less confusing, more common, and more precise understanding: natural born subjects were distinct from denizens, who comprised a separate class of subjects.175 naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside."); United States v.
+Wong Kim Ark, 169 U.S. 649, 693 (1898) ("Every citizen or subject of another country, while domiciled here, is within the allegiance and the protection, and consequently subject to the jurisdiction, of the United States.").
+However, that case involved only aliens legally in the country.